raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 The answer can often be found by imagining a data structure that looks like the algorithm's basic form.
 If we follow that heuristic, our data structure would be recursive, rather than 'flat.'
 Since we do all kinds of work sorting out which squares form the four regions of a bigger square, our data structure would describe a square as being composed of four region squares.

 Such a data structure already exists, it's called a [quadtree].[^regionquadtree] Squares are represented as four regions, each of which is a smaller square or a cell.
-A simple implementation is a "Plain Old JavaScript Object" with properties for each of the regions.
+A simple implementation is a "Plain Old JavaScript Object" (or "POJO") with properties for each of the regions.
 If the property contains a string, it's cell.
 If it contains another POJO, it's a quadtree.

 [quadtree]: https://en.wikipedia.org/wiki/Quadtree
 [^regionquadtree]: More specifically, the data structure we are going to use is called a [region quadtree](https://en.wikipedia.org/wiki/Quadtree#Region_quadtree).
 But we'll just call it a quadtree.